 We’re continuing to recycle dry markers, caps, pens and mechanical pencils.

 In October, a small team of EcoTeam members did a thorough clean-up of the Learning Garden.
 We picked up 3 grocery bags worth of litter and cleaned the garden beds.
 We also made up-cycled bird feeders out of milk cartons and recyclables.
-We are hoping to paint a new sign this year.
-If any parent would like to help with this, they are welcome to get in touch with Mme.
-Barbier.
+We painted a new sign this year and it looks great!

 EcoTeam members are often active at Pizza Lunch helping students to sort plates, juice boxes, straws and leftovers into the appropriate bins.
 They also help empty juice boxes of leftover juice and help clean up the gym afterward.
 Two students had the idea of sending leftover pizza home with students to avoid waste, and this worked really well.

 Again this year we’re applying for Platinum EcoSchool status.

 Photos of some of these great projects are posted on the EcoTeam’s Twitter feed.